Roseville Rosebowl

 Email: mdavis@stcroixprep.org

-Years Coaching: nine
+Years Coaching: 11

-Years Judging: twenty-two
+Years Judging: twenty-four

 School Strikes: St. Croix Prep